 You can help alleviate data poverty by telling individuals in need about the organisations already working to close the digital opportunities gap – both across Wales and the rest of the UK.

 When you become a Vodafone Together household, Vodafone give someone living in digital poverty free connectivity for up to a year through their charity partner, The Trussell Trust.
 Food banks who are part of The Trussell Trust network can order and distribute sims to individuals who could benefit from 20GB of data plus unlimited calls and texts for up to a year.
 The scheme runs until September 2022.

 A national charity providing practical help to people who are struggling financially.
 They help people in financial hardship to gain access to welfare benefits, charitable grants and support services.
 Help and advice can be accessed online, by phone, through face to face meet ups, through partner organisations and through their network of volunteers.

-A flexible 30-day broadband-only package with up to 15Mbps download speeds, available for those on Universal Credit.
+A flexible 30-day broadband-only packages with up to 54Mbps download speeds, available for those on Universal Credit.

 A project in collaboration with Virgin Media O2 to distribute £12.5 million of data across the UK.
 Rolling out nationwide from early 2022 and accessible through Good Things Foundation’s ‘Online Centres’ network. (piloting currently with 10 centres, one in Wales).

 We want to ensure that all citizens in Wales have the skills and confidence to engage with technology.
 Take part in our free access-anytime comprehensive 6-week course, focused on the Essential Digital Skills Framework.